goinnn/Kate-plugins/README.rst

 * Startup Kate and enable Pate in Settings > Configure Kate > Plugins

-You should now see two additional menu items: "Python" and "Javascript".
+You should now see two additional menu items: "Python" and "Javascript", and one submenu item of the "Tools": "Pretty print".
+You can change the menu configuration of easy way change the `settings <https://github.com/goinnn/Kate-plugins/blob/master/kate_plugins/kate_settings_plugins.py>`_

 Plugins